 What causes Chagas disease?

 Chagas disease is caused by a protozoan parasite named Trypanosoma cruzi.
 Infection of humans occurs when an insect vector (mainly Triatominae or kissing bugs, a subfamily of the family Reduviidae and sometimes referred to as reduviid bugs) deposits feces that contains the parasites on human skin.
 The parasites then enter the mammalian (human) host through the bug bite, or breaks in the skin or conjunctiva.
 Occasionally, the parasites enter through mucosal cells of the mouth or airway when ingested or inhaled.
-The bugs often deposit feces near the eyes and lips; when the parasites enter the skin, swelling and redness (a chagoma) often develop.
+The bugs often bite and/or deposit feces near the eyes and lips; when the parasites enter the skin, swelling and redness (termed a chagoma) often develop.
 The term kissing bugs comes from the appearance of these symptoms that resemble skin changes that occur with prolonged kissing (hickies).
 In some individuals, the parasites eventually go into the bloodstream and lodge in various organs, especially the muscular structure of the organs.
-The parasites multiply and eventually cause chronic symptoms such as cardiac failure, arrhythmias, poor gastrointestinal motility, or death.
+The parasites multiply and eventually cause chronic symptoms related to the particular involved organ or organs that can include cardiac failure, arrhythmias, poor gastrointestinal motility, or death.

 Humans who live in poor or primitive housing conditions that border or invade the habitats of Triatominae bugs cause a break in the normal life cycle of the insect vectors (bugs) and their usual hosts (over 100 types of animals), termed the sylvatic cycle.
 The bugs then enter the world of humans and their domesticated animals (cats, dogs) and transmit T. cruzi to them.
 When T. cruzi is transmitted from bugs to humans or human pets and back to the bugs, the life cycle is referred to as the domiciliary cycle.
 The life cycle of T. cruzi is complex; it has multiple developmental stages in both the insect vector (Triatominae bugs, also termed triatomine bugs) and mammalian (human and animal) hosts.
 The figure below from the CDC shows the developmental stages that occur in both the sylvatic and domiciliary cycles.